dolittle/vanir/README.md

 # Vanir

 In Norse mythology, the Vanir are a group of gods associated with health, fertility, wisdom, and the ability to see the future.

-This repository is similar in the way what it is a group of packages offering a sane combination of technologies and packages put together to bring fertility and wisdom into projects.
+This repository is similar in the way that it is a group of packages offering a sane combination of technologies and packages put together to bring fertility and wisdom into projects.

 The project serves as a combination of packages that we have found useful.
 In addition to this, we've put in the necessary